ToJans/tojans.github.com/content/hireme.md

 # My background:

-As for software development, I have a background in TDD, BDD, DDD, CQRS, C#, F#, Erlang and a bit of Haskell.
+As for software development, I have a background in TDD, BDD, DDD, CQRS, C#, F#, Erlang, JavaScript and a bit of Haskell.

 During my career as an employee, I have been both a software developer, a project manager, an Oracle DBA as an IT manager.